-To help institutions with this last, crucial step, we’re hosting a webinar on Tuesday, September 24 at 2pm EDT (11am PDT) with Jeff Spain, workforce solutions senior consultant, and Scott Wegeng, director of employer engagement and experiential learning at Columbus State Community College (CSCC).
+To help institutions with this last, crucial step, we hosted a webinar with Jeff Spain, workforce solutions senior consultant, and Scott Wegeng, director of employer engagement and experiential learning at Columbus State Community College (CSCC).

 Under their leadership, CSCC has developed highly successful earn-and-learn programs with industry leaders like Honda, Target, Accenture, and others.
-In this webinar, Spain and Wegeng will share the best practices that have enabled them to establish and maintain these partnerships that deliver value for students and employers alike.
+In this webinar, Spain and Wegeng shared the best practices that have enabled them to establish and maintain these partnerships that deliver value for students and employers alike.

 Learn more about Emsi’s solutions for higher education at economicmodeling.com/higher-education.
 If you have questions, please contact us!
 We’d love to learn more about the work you do and explore how our data can help.